| DTC Data Sheet | |

 Key Takeaways

-- C2100 on Dodge: Points to a low battery voltage condition, not a failed chassis component.
+- C2100 points to low system voltage, not a confirmed failed chassis module.

 FAQ

-How do I confirm the repair and know C2100 will not come back?
+How do I confirm the repair is complete and the code will not return?

-Could a bad ground or loose battery terminal set C2100 even if the alternator is good?
+Can a bad ground cause C2100 even if the battery and alternator test good?